angr/angr-doc/analyses.md

 ## Function Manager

-The CFG result produces an object called the *Function Manager*, accessable through `cfg.function_manager`.
+The CFG result produces an object called the *Function Manager*, accessible through `cfg.function_manager`.
 The most common use case for this object is accessing `function_manager.functions`, which is a dict mapping address to `Function` objects, which can tell you properties about a function.

 ```python